-- 10:30 a.m. - Noon, first Saturday of each month, Central Library, Tandy Lecture Hall.
+- 10:30 a.m. - Noon, Central Library, Tandy Lecture Hall

 The Center for Texas Studies at TCU is designed to celebrate all that makes Texas distinctive.
 It is housed in AddRan College of Liberal Arts, where various disciplines and programs can act in concert to foster and nurture the essence of Texas.
 History is, of course, central, but Texas literature, anthropology, ethnography, politics, religions, philosophy and design and textiles all represent elements that are a part of the incredible mosaic of Texas.